 Not only does your air conditioner keep you comfortable, it’s also crucial for your health through the heat of summer.
-Unfortunately, when the cool air quits blowing or your AC won’t start up at all, you’re not able to call around for more than a couple days.
+For that reason, when the cool air stops blowing or the system won’t turn on at all, you’re not able to shop around for more than a couple days.

-When your air conditioner goes out in the extreme temperatures of the summer, you may not have time to call around for different quotes or research average costs.
-Not being sure how much it may cost when the air conditioning service technician knocks on your door can be unnerving, so we’re here with some price ranges on some basic services so you won’t be caught off guard when Service Experts Heating & Air Conditioning comes to get you cooling again.
+When your air conditioner goes out in the heat of the summer, you don’t always have time to look around for different quotes or research what you can expect to pay.
+Not being sure how much you can expect to pay when the AC service technician knocks on your door can be unnerving, so we’re here with some price ranges on some standard services so you won’t be shocked when Service Experts Heating & Air Conditioning comes to get you up and running again.

 - Refrigerant Leak Detection & Repair: $150 - $500